aserg-ufmg/angularjs-performance-survey/README.md

 > AngularJS dropped a really interesting feature recently in the beta version of 1.3.0: the ability to render data once and let it persist without being affected by future Model updates.

-> When \mcode{\$scope.\$apply()} is called it runs \mcode{\$rootScope.\$digest()}.
+> When `\$scope.\$apply()` is called it runs `\$rootScope.\$digest()`.
 This is what actually kicks off the internal digest cycle.

-> Instead of \mcode{\$scope.\$apply}, we could turn to \mcode{\$scope.\$digest}, which runs the exact same digest loop, but is executed from the current scope downwards through its children.
-The only caveat to this approach is that if you're dependent on two-way binding between Objects from the parent scope, the parent scope won't be updated until the next \mcode{\$rootScope} full digest cycle.
+> Instead of `\$scope.\$apply`, we could turn to `\$scope.\$digest`, which runs the exact same digest loop, but is executed from the current scope downwards through its children.
+The only caveat to this approach is that if you're dependent on two-way binding between Objects from the parent scope, the parent scope won't be updated until the next `\$rootScope` full digest cycle.

-> Avoid \mcode{ng-repeat} where possible.
-The \mcode{ng-repeat} directive is most likely the worst offender for performance concerns.
+> Avoid `ng-repeat` where possible.
+The `ng-repeat` directive is most likely the worst offender for performance concerns.

-> Instead of rendering a global navigation using \mcode{ng-repeat}, we could create our own navigation using the \mcode{\$interpolate} provider to render our template against an Object and convert it into DOM nodes.
+> Instead of rendering a global navigation using `ng-repeat`, we could create our own navigation using the `\$interpolate` provider to render our template against an Object and convert it into DOM nodes.

-> Another offender that will increase \mcode{\$\$watcher} counts are the core Angular directives such as \mcode{ng-show} and \mcode{ng-hide}.
-Although these might not immediately increase watcher counts dramatically, they can easily stack up in the hundreds inside an \mcode{ng-repeat}.
+> Another offender that will increase `\$\$watcher` counts are the core Angular directives such as `ng-show` and `ng-hide`.
+Although these might not immediately increase watcher counts dramatically, they can easily stack up in the hundreds inside an `ng-repeat`.

-> Angular also provides us with Directives such as \mcode{ng-mouseenter}, these can be more costly too as they're not only binding an event listener, they become a part of the digest cycle adding to the application weight.
+> Angular also provides us with Directives such as `ng-mouseenter`, these can be more costly too as they're not only binding an event listener, they become a part of the digest cycle adding to the application weight.

 > Limit DOM filters.
-Angular includes a \mcode{\$filter} provider, which you can use to run filters in your JavaScript before parsing into the DOM.
+Angular includes a `\$filter` provider, which you can use to run filters in your JavaScript before parsing into the DOM.

 #### [BLOG10] 11 Tips to Improve AngularJS Performance
 * Access date: July-2015